philipxlee/bazingamart/README.txt

 3. Added button + page to see user info
 4. Added ability to see user information including balance
 5. Added test account with purchases
+6. Added list of purchases to user home